 Add an Extra Egg

-Boxed cake mixes tend to be lighter in consistency, but if you're craving that thicker, moister cake, then all you have to do is add an extra egg to your mix.
+Boxed cake mixes tend to be lighter in consistency, but if you're craving that thicker, moister, denser cake, then all you have to do is add an extra egg to your mix.
 The additional fat in the egg yolk helps create a more tender and moist cake that is full of flavor.
 The extra egg also helps the cake have a more stable texture, which is great if you want to bake it up as a layer cake instead of a sheet cake or cupcakes.
 Prepare to be shocked and amazed at the difference one egg will make when you bite into that rich cake.

 Replace Vegetable Oil with Butter

 Cake mixes almost always call for vegetable oil as their fat; needless to say, butter has a lot more flavor than vegetable oil, and it makes for a much better texture.
-Just replace the oil with an equal amount of either softened or melted butter, and you'll get a drastically better cake with a more complex flavor.
+Just replace the oil with an equal amount of melted butter, and you'll get a drastically better cake with a more complex flavor.
 Want to go one step further?
 Use brown butter instead!
 Just note that the process of browning butter cooks off moisture from the butter, which means it reduces in quantity.
 This means that you'll want to start with an additional 1-2 tablespoons (14-28 grams) of butter before you brown it!

 Add Some Extra Flavor

-The vanilla powder added to your boxed cake mix might be lacking in flavor; boost your cake’s flavor by adding 1 to 3 teaspoons of vanilla extract.
+The vanilla powder added to your boxed cake mix might be lacking in flavor; boost your cake’s flavor by adding anywhere from 1 to 3 teaspoons of vanilla extract.
 Making a spice cake?
 Add a little rum, almond, or orange extract as well.
 If you're making a white or yellow cake, add a teaspoon or two of fresh lemon or lime zest, or a bit of juice.
-And don't forget all of those ingredients in your pantry that you would use in cookies, brownies, or other cakes.
+And don't forget about all of those ingredients in your pantry that you would use in cookies, brownies, or other cakes.
 Throw in a handful of chocolate chips or nuts to take your cake to the next level.

 Use Homemade Frosting